ebingrav/avwiki/Chainmail_Morning_Breeze_Quest.md

-Either portal to [Khoridvar Clan Chief](Khoridvar_Clan_Chief "wikilink") or proceed by foot from [ Osreva](Osreva,_King_Of_The_Odevar "wikilink") by using these directions: s d e s d 3s e s 2w 3n
+Either portal to [Khoridvar Clan Chief](Khoridvar_Clan_Chief "wikilink") or proceed by foot from [ Osreva](Osreva,_King_Of_The_Odevar.md "wikilink") by using these
+directions: s d e s d 3s e s 2w 3n

--   Take the **Small Cone Of Black Stone** to the [ Khoridvar Clan Chief's](Khoridvar_Clan_Chief "wikilink") sister, the Proud Huntess and give her the item.
+-   Take the **Small Cone Of Black Stone** to the [ Khoridvar Clan Chief's](Khoridvar_Clan_Chief.md "wikilink") sister, the Proud Huntess and give her the item.
 She will in turn give you a new **Small Cone Of Black Stone** and instruct you in its use.
 This new item is a key, so be sure to finish the next step before exiting AVATAR.